WHY TAKE MATHEMATICS?

 A level Further Mathematics – this includes work on the core ideas of matrices and complex numbers as well as the study of decision mathematics and further mechanics or statistics.
 All exams are taken in June of Year 13.

-The exam board is Edexcel for Year 12 and OCR MEI for Year 13.
+The exam board is Edexcel for A level Mathematics and Further Mathematics.
 There are six one hundred minute lessons per fortnight.
-Homework tasks are set twice a week, using the MEI website resources or textbooks.
-This gives students instant feedback on what they have done and enables them both to consult notes on that topic and to repeat the homework in order to improve their standard.
+Homework tasks are set twice a week, using the online textbooks.

 NEXUS students follow the same programme of study as above in Mathematics, including mastery.
 In addition to this, students have the opportunity to attend the mathematical modelling extra-curricular sessions in preparation for future Singapore Mathematics challenge events.
 NEXUS 6 students are provided with support towards completing the STEP examination.